Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Variable life insurance is unique when it comes to the way the cash value is invested.

 Every time you pay your premium, a percentage of it will go toward the cash value of your policy.
 That cash value will then be invested in a number of sub-accounts.
-Think of these sub-accounts as mutual funds: They’re managed by the insurance provider and you wouldn’t be able to invest in them outside of the variable life insurance policy.
+Think of these sub-accounts as mutual funds: They’re managed by your insurer and you wouldn’t be able to invest in them outside of the variable life insurance policy.

 Since the cash value is an investment, it carries a degree of risk.
 It can and will fluctuate with the market.
-If you purchase variable life insurance, you need to be comfortable with bearing that risk, as it will affect the amount of money you can borrow against your policy and the sum that’s paid out to your beneficiaries when you die.
-You can surrender your policy to get the cash value, too, but weigh your profits against the surrender fees — it may not be worth it.
+If you purchase variable life insurance, you need to be comfortable with bearing that risk, as it may affect the death benefit as well as the amount of money you can borrow against your policy while you’re alive.
+You can surrender your policy to collect the cash value, too.

 Compare life insurance companies